aurelia/site-generator/lib/app/docs/api/templating-resources/index.md

 * `toView(untrustedMarkup?: any): any` - Process the provided markup that flows to the view.
-  * `untrustedMarkup?:any` - The untrusted markup to be sanitized.
+  * `untrustedMarkup?: any` - The untrusted markup to be sanitized.